Internal Sources of Business Capital

 Retained earnings are a better source of capital for a company than debt or equity.
 It is a positive operating income accumulated from quarter to quarter.
-Why?
-Because the company is generating that positive operating income from its successful business operations.
+The company is generating that positive operating income from its successful business operations.
 Operating income is also known as earnings before interest and taxes or EBIT.
 Operating income or EBIT is commonly used to determine the overall success of the business.

 Sale of Stock

 Although not an option for most startups and not available until a business incorporates, company stock can be another form of internal funding.
 Other than a large infusion of venture capital, stock offerings are the fastest way for a successful business to scale up.

 Sale of Fixed Assets

-The sale of a firm's assets is most profitable for a mature firm.
+The sale of a firm's assets is the most profitable internal funding option for a mature firm.
 A firm, for example, can sell older assets that have been replaced by others or that are no longer needed for operations.
 If these assets have been fully depreciated and have little or no book value, you will have a taxable gain from the sale.

 In these instances, the business can multiply its capital simply by selling the business and the underlying real estate in its present high-value real estate location and relocating in an area that has not yet benefited from the real estate boom.

 Sometimes businesses and smaller businesses particularly allow customers to let their agreed-upon payments slide.
 It is certainly a bad business practice on a number of grounds, and the appropriate remedy is to put more effort into collections.
 Doing so also increases available capital.

 When you think about sources of money or capital for your business, think about both internal and external sources of capital as well as available alternative or non-traditional sources of business financing.